jonathanglassman/gsp-terraform-ignition/docs/gds-supported-platform/getting-started-minikube.md

 No resources found.
 ```

 Finally we can stop minikube

 ```
 minikube stop
 ```

 and if required remove all the sofware

 ```
 brew cask uninstall virtualbox brew cask uninstall minikube brew uninstall kubernetes-cli brew uninstall kubernetes-helm brew uninstall jq
 ```

-DONE

----
 ### References

+_do we need these references or any others?_

 |Topic|Description|
 |----|-----------|